Lithuania men's national basketball team: 2004 Athens Summer Olympics

-In the quarter-finals Lithuanians easily swept China 95–75, successfully qualifying for the semi-finals.
-The familiar Italian team awaited in the semi-finals.
+In the quarterfinals Lithuanians easily swept China 95–75, successfully qualifying for the semifinals.
+The familiar Italian team awaited in the semifinals.
 Lithuania started well, winning the first quarter 29–17, and leading 34–23 in the second.
 However, the Italians managed to take the lead before half time and a close game ensued.
 Lithuanians were able to tie the game in the third quarter (53–53) and even take the lead in the fourth (78–73); however, at the buzzer the Italians celebrated a 91–100 victory, shattering the Lithuanian dream of Olympic gold.

 Seeking a fourth bronze medal, Lithuania would again face the United States.
 The game was a close affair, with the lead changing hands nine times and both teams attempting as many three-point shots as possible (Lithuania converted 21 of their 37 shots, and the United States had 8 out of 18).
 At half time, the United States were ahead 49–44, after the third quarter they maintained their advantage 74–71.
 In the final quarter, Lithuania closed in to 83–82 in the 34th minute, before the Americans took their stand and kept the lead to the end, winning the match 104–96 and leaving the Lithuanians without Olympic medals for the first time.

 EuroBasket 2005

 EuroBasket 2005 in Serbia and Montenegro would feature many absences in the Lithuanian squad, such as Šarūnas Jasikevičius, Saulius Štombergas, Arvydas Macijauskas, and Donatas Slanina.
 Though, the team had Ramūnas Šiškauskas, one of the biggest European stars of that time.
-For preparation, the Lithuanian team attended tournaments in Europe, Asia and Australia, being represented in some of them by the reserve roster - such as in the 2005 Stanković Continental Champions' Cup in Beijing, which the Lithuanians won after defeating 4 of the 5 opponents.
-On September 1, 2005, a friendly with Ireland had Lithuania achieve the 600th victory in the team's history, 97–62 in Kaunas.
+For preparation, the Lithuanian team attended tournaments in Europe, Asia and Australia, being represented in some of them by the reserve roster – such as in the 2005 Stanković Continental Champions' Cup in Beijing, which the Lithuanians won after defeating 4 of the 5 opponents.
+On 1 September 2005, a friendly with Ireland had Lithuania achieve the 600th victory in the team's history, 97–62 in Kaunas.

 Starting the tournament as defending champions, Lithuania proved their favoritism by beating Turkey, Croatia and Bulgaria with solid differences and an average of 88 points.
 However, the knockout rounds had the team eliminated with an underwhelming performance, scoring only 47 points in a quarterfinal with France.
 National team coach Antanas Sireika said: "We played the worst game in the championship and I think that the main reason of this is that the players failed to deal with the psychological tension.
 This is the main losing reason".
 The only consolation was the remaining opportunity to qualify into the World Championship, which the Lithuanians achieved by beating Russia and Slovenia for fifth place.
 Lithuania won 5 of 6 games in the tournament.
 Consequently, the competition scheme was questioned in its reliability.